Asheville Regional Airport

-Asheville Regional Airport is a Class C airport near Interstate 26 and the town of Fletcher, North Carolina, 9 mi south of downtown Asheville.
+Asheville Regional Airport is a Class C airport near the town of Fletcher, North Carolina, 9 mi south of downtown Asheville.
 It is owned by the Greater Asheville Regional Airport Authority.
 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2019–2023 categorized it as a small-hub primary commercial service facility.
+As of 2026, the airport is the third-busiest in North Carolina.
 In 2023 it served an all-time record number of passengers for the airport, 2,246,411, an increase of 22.2% over 2022.
+Between 2016 and 2026, air carrier operations at the airport increased by more than 300 percent.